 - Fits kayaks and canoes

-If you are looking for extra stability when you are on the water, these stabilizers are a great option.
+These stabilizers are a great option if you are looking for extra stability on the water.
 These are great for beginners, anglers, and everything in between.

 The floats include a dual valve system that is easy to inflate with your mouth.
 The air will stay in and not escape, so you don’t have to frantically screw the valve cap on when you are done.
 The second valve is for deflating the pontoon.
 It deflates quickly and easily.